 Cuckoo clock movements are not always easy to identify but here are some suggestions.
-To begin with most of the cuckoo movements out there are made by Regula.
-They have made the most movements and this is automatically what your cuckoo clock movement already is.
-Although the movement may not say the words Regula, and may say something else on the back plate of the movement, it still maybe this company.
+To begin with, most of the cuckoo movements out there are made by Regula.
+They have produced the most cuckoo clock movements and this is automatically what is put into most cuckoo clocks.
+Although the movement may not say the words Regula, and may say something else on the back plate of the movement, it still may be this company.
 So you need to look at the back plate of the cuckoo clock movement itself, not off the paperwork or case.
 If the movement says 25, 34, or 35 on it, anywhere, it is Regula.
 Just follow the directions below and you can get a new cuckoo movement.
-If there is no 25, 34, or 35 on the back plate, its best to email a couple pictures of the movement to us at email@example.com
+If there is no 25, 34, or 35 on the back plate, it's best to email a couple of pictures of the movement to us at email@example.com

-For cuckoo clock movements that are stamped 25, 34, or 35 on the back plate, or have a KW stamped on it.
-With this information you can now do the rest of the things required to narrow down what movement you need.
+Cuckoo clock movements that are stamped 25, 34, or 35 on the back plate, or have a KW stamped on it, can utilize this information and do the rest of the things required to narrow down what movement you need.
 First of all, is it a two train movement or three?
 Although the cuckoo clock movement may have three weights, we need to determine if the three weights all go into the movement, or just two into the movement and one weight controls an “outside of the movement” music box.
 Most of the time, you will have only a two weight movement and if it does play music, an outside music box.
 So now, if you have a platform with dancers that spin around, this is a different unit also.
 You will then need to measure the “drop” as described below.
 Overwhelmed?
-Email Us firstname.lastname@example.org with some pictures please.
+Email Us: firstname.lastname@example.org with some pictures please.

 The drop is the measurement from the suspension post (top of the movement) down to the center of the pendulum leaf where the clock keeps approximate time.

 Item # R25 $119